JonathanWilbur/mueller-report/volume1.md

 and intimidation of witnesses ."
 28 C.F.R. § 600.4(a).
 The authority to investigate "any matters
 that arose... directly from the investigation ," appointment Order ¶(b)(ii), covers similar crimes that may have occurred during the course of the FBI's confirmed investigation before the special counsel's appointment.
-"If the special counsel believes it is necessary and appropriate, " the Order further provided, "the special counsel is authorized to prosecute federal crimes arising from the investigation of these matters. " Id. ¶(c).
-Finally, the Acting attorney general made applicable "sections 600.4 through 600.10 of Title 28 of the Code of federal regulations. " Id. ¶(d).
+"If the special counsel believes it is necessary and appropriate," the Order further provided, "the special counsel is authorized to prosecute federal crimes arising from the investigation of these matters."
+Id. ¶(c).
+Finally, the Acting attorney general made applicable "sections 600.4 through 600.10 of Title 28 of the Code of federal regulations."
+Id. ¶(d).

 The Acting attorney general further clarified the scope of the special counsel's investigatory authority in two subsequent memoranda.
 A memorandum dated August 2, 2017,